Battle of Aspern–Essling: Second day

 Shortly after eight o'clock he learned that the bridge had broken down again, meaning that Davout's corps could not cross.
 This, together with the fact that Lannes failed to bring the Austrian center down, left Napoleon with no alternative but to order a gradual withdrawal to Aspern and Essling.
 When Archduke Charles heard of the new collapse of the bridge at 10 a.m., he ordered his troops to attack again.
 All the while, fighting raged on the flanks.
 The first and second Austrian columns attacked Aspern again and another desperate battle ensued until an artillery barrage drove the defenders back.
 Shortly after 1:00 p.m., with no reserves left and exhausted after a day of almost non-stop fighting, the French finally abandoned the village.

 At approximately two in the afternoon, Charles initiated a strategic withdrawal of his units, positioning approximately 150 cannons to engage the French centre.
 During this intense period of bombardment, Lannes was struck by a cannonball that resulted in a fatal injury to his leg.
 Napoleon was also subject to enemy fire and, at the insistence of his personal guards, withdrew to the Lobau.
 Subsequently, Rosenberg's IV Corps, supported by Merville's grenadiers, led by Charles, forced Boudet out of Essling.
 However, the general and a few hundred Grenadiers were able to hold out in the granary.
 It was imperative that Essling be held, and thus Napoleon dispatched General Mouton with some Young Guard battalions to retake the village.

 Mouton advanced into Essling but was at risk of being isolated by Austrian reinforcements.
 General Rapp was dispatched with two additional battalions of Middle Guard Fusilier Grenadiers to reinforce Mouton.
 Rapp advised Mouton to disregard Napoleon's orders and launch a counterattack against the Austrian troops in Essling.
 The French battalions advanced, charged, repulsed and dispersed the enemy at the point of the bayonet.
 Rosenberg lost his nerve and fell back towards Gross-Enzersdorf.
-It was evident that Napoleon's position was untenable.
+It was evident to Napoleon that his position was untenable.
 With no reinforcements or ammunition, his only viable option was to abandon the bridgehead and retreat to Lobau, where he could await the reestablishment of the bridge.
-Deciding that enough had been achieved Charles did not pursue.
+Deciding that enough had been achieved, Charles did not pursue.
 The decision not to pursue allowed Napoleon to withdraw his army from the north bank of the Danube, and by 23 May the last French troops had left.